Want more profitable + strategic content? Grab my free content planner!

 Because you’re focused on creating 12 high-quality blog posts, rather than a bunch of so-so posts, you’re going to be creating content that people actually want to read/watch/listen to and get a lot out of.
 Nothing is worse than clicking through on Pinterest for what sounds like a really great blog post, and then finding that it has maybe two to three paragraphs that are full of fluff and not helpful at all!

 That's what you’re going to avoid with your content by leveraging the capsule content’s quality-over-quantity ethos.
-A benefit of this method is that juicy, high-quality posts can be repurposed in so many different ways.
+A benefit of this method is that juicy, high-quality posts can be repurposed in so many different ways, such as:

 • Social media content